 5.6 Budget Monitoring and Review

 5.61 Monthly reports will be prepared by the Business Manager.
-The reports including actual income and expenditure against budget both for budget holders and at a summary level for the Headteacher and the Finance & Premises Committee
+The reports including actual income and expenditure against budget both for budget holders and at a summary level for the Headteacher and the Resources Committee

 5.62 A narrative report should accompany the system reports, including reasons for significant variances against budget and with a forecast of income and expenditure to the year end.